janclemenslab/pyGLMHMM/README.md

     L2_smooth : bool, defaults to True.
         True if regularization must be performed, False otherwise. analog_flag : bool, defaults to False.
         True if the analog version of the algorithm must be run, False otherwise. auto_anneal : bool, defaults to False.
         ...
+    anneal_lambda : bool, defaults to False.
+        ...
+    get_error_bars : bool, defaults to False.
+        True if error-bars must be calculated, False otherwise.
+    CV_regularize : bool, defaults to False.
+        True if cross-validation for regularization must be performed, False otherwise. cross_validate : bool, defaults to False.
-    outfilename : String, defaults to 'GLMHMM_out.mat'.
+        True if cross-validation must be performed, False otherwise. output_filename : string, defaults to 'GLMHMM_output.mat'.
         Output file name.

     Attributes